mazen568/ITI_Web-UI_46/README.md

 ## 🧠 Overview

-This repository documents my **9-month intensive Full Stack Web Development** program at the **Information Technology Institute (ITI)** — one of the most rigorous and comprehensive software engineering training programs in the region.
+This repository documents my **9-month intensive Web & UI Development** program at the **Information Technology Institute (ITI)** — one of the most rigorous and comprehensive software engineering training programs in the region.

 The journey spans the entire modern web development ecosystem: from core **HTML/CSS/JavaScript** fundamentals through advanced **frameworks**, **backend architectures**, **database design**, **DevOps**, and **AI-powered development** — culminating in production-grade, real-world project work.